HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="median_lighthouse_score.sql"
 ) }}

-Simialrly, all Jamstack sites provide great SEO scores from 90 to 92.
-Having static content always was SEO friendly technique by default.
-Moreover, SSGs allow additional out of the box functionality to make sites look better for search engines.
+Similarly, all Jamstack sites provide great SEO scores from 90 to 92.
+Using static content always was SEO-friendly technique by default.
+Moreover, SSGs allow additional out of the box functionality to optimize sites for search engines.

 The bottomline here is that Lighthouse results in general are good, but performance and PWA should be the main target for SSGs, these categories need some work to improve developer experience out of the box, hence the end result of sites performance will be improved.